Horoscope Today, December 19, 2020: Leo, Virgo, Gemini, and other signs — check astrological prediction

 SCORPIO (Oct.
 24 – Nov.
 22)

 Partners’ help will now prove invaluable.
 This goes for both intensely personal issues and long-term professional arrangements.
 Missing information will soon resurface, which should please you no end.
-Hopefully, you will be happy with what you hear!
+Hopefully, you’ll be happy with what you hear!

 SAGITTARIUS (Nov.
 23 – Dec.
 22)